streamlit/docs/content/library/advanced-features/custom-classes.md

         return MyResource(api_url)

 # This is cached until Session State is cleared or 5 minutes has elapsed.
-resource_manager = MyResource.get_resource_manager("http://my.resource.io/api/")
+resource_manager = MyResource.get_resource_manager("http://example.com/api/")
 ```

+When you use one of Streamlit's caching decorators on a function, Streamlit doesn't use the function object to look up cached values.
+Instead, Streamlit's caching decorators index return values using the function's qualified name and module.
+So, even though Streamlit redefines `MyResource` with each script run, `st.cache_resource` is unaffected by this. `get_resource_manager()` will return its cached value with each rerun, until the value expires.

 ## Understanding how Python defines and compares classes

 So what's really happening here?
-We'll consider a simple example to help illustrate why this is a pitfall.
+We'll consider a simple example to illustrate why this is a pitfall.
 Feel free to skip this section if you don't want to deal more details.
 You can jump ahead to learn about [Using `Enum` classes](#using-enum-classes-in-streamlit).

 ### Example: What happens when you define the same class twice?